coreos/rpm-ostree/docs/container.md

 You can also `rpm-ostree apply-live`, etc.  It also does still work to do "client side" `rpm-ostree install` etc.

+## Registry authentication

+Today, the ostree stack will read `/etc/ostree/auth.json` and `/run/ostree/auth.json` which are in the same format as documented by [man containers-auth.json](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md).

 ## Using custom builds

 The ostree container functionality supports layered container images; you can